DS4PS/cpp-528-fall-2020/schedule.md

 **Lab Instructions:**

+**Post on {{page.labs.lab-01}}**

 You will find the final project rubric here:

 [[RUBRIC](project/project-rubric.pdf)]

 For your lab assignment this week split the rubric into tasks on your Kanban board on GitHub and make a preliminary plan for team members to take the lead on specific tasks.

-Let the instructor know when you have your board set up and ready for inspection.
+Let the instructor know when you have your board set up and ready for inspection by submitting the link for your project board.

+[insert submission link]

 <br>